sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## Unreleased

-- The GitHub proxy service has been removed in 5.2 and is now removed from kubernetes deployment options. [#55290](https://github.com/sourcegraph/sourcegraph/issues/55290)
+No applicable notes for unreleased versions.

 #### Notes for 5.2:

 - The GitHub proxy service has been removed and is no longer required.
 You can safely remove it. [#55290](https://github.com/sourcegraph/sourcegraph/issues/55290)

-No applicable notes for unreleased versions.

 <!-- Add changes changes to this section before release. -->
 ## v5.1.8 ➔ v5.1.9